chadium/kcik/README.md

 The extension files will be placed in `dist/chrome-user`.
 You can now load this folder in your browser for development.

+## Development

+To make it easy for you to test your changes, you can run `npm run watch` instead of `npm run build`.
+It will automatically build the extension for you as soon as you edit a file.
+It doesn't detect changes in your `.env` file, though, so you will have to restart it manually.

 ## Contributing

 The easiest way to contribute is by starring this project on GitHub!